- Clinical Trials: What You Need to Know

 Yes, all clinical trials have risks.
 But any medical test, drug, or procedure has risks.
 The risk may be greater in a clinical trial because any new treatment has more unknowns.
 This is especially true of phase I and II clinical trials, where the treatment has been studied in fewer people.

-Perhaps a more important question is whether the risks are outweighed by the possible benefits.
+Perhaps a more important question is whether the possible benefits outweigh the risks.
 People with cancer are often willing to accept a certain amount of risk for a chance to be helped, but it’s always important to be realistic about what this chance is.
 Ask your doctor to give you an idea of what the possible benefits are, and exactly what benefit is likely for you.

 With this in mind, you can make a more informed decision.
 Some people may decide that any chance of being helped is worth the risk, while others may not.
 Others may be willing to take certain risks to help others.